 While The New Physician is a professionally produced publication, it seeks to serve the information needs of medical students.
 Formalized student input is required to provide a complementary and necessary perspective for the professional staff.
-The journal shall have a student Editor who shall be an active member of the Association and shall be chosen based on both editorial experience and AMSA involvement.
-He/she shall be appointed by the Board of Trustees for a renewable term of one year to begin at the June BOT meeting.
-The Student Editor's duties shall include, but are not limited, the following:
+The journal shall have a Student Editor who shall be an active member of the Association and shall be chosen based on both editorial experience and AMSA involvement.
+He/she shall be appointed by the outgoing Editorial Advisory Board for a renewable term of one year to begin at the May BOT meeting.
+The Student Editor's duties shall include, but are not limited, the following: (2008)

 - a.
 Coordination of the Editorial Advisory Board (EAB) in its efforts to critique TNP and relaying the EAB's commentary to the Executive Editor.
-In this regard, the Student Editor must attend the annual planning meeting of the TNP staff and the student office staff.
+In this regard, the Student Editor must attend the annual planning meeting of the TNP staff and the Student Office Fellows.
 (2005) - b.
-Acting as a liaison between the EAB, Executive Editor, Communication & Liaisons Committee and the Board of Trustees.
-(2005) - c.
-Reporting out to the Communications & Liaisons Committee at the summer and fall Board meetings for the purpose of information.
-The Student Editor must submit a written report no later than two weeks before each Board meeting to the Chair of C&L, the Executive Director and the National President.
-This report will contain updates on TNP, concerns regarding student involvement, and any other issues that need to be addressed by C&L and the Board of Trustees.
+Shall carry out the policy of the House of Delegates as a member of the Board of Trustees and serve as the liaison between the EAB, Executive Editor and the Board of Trustees.
+(2008) - c.
+Reporting out at Board meetings for the purpose of information.
+The Student Editor must submit a written report no later than two weeks before each Board meeting to the ED and the National President.
+This report will contain updates on TNP, concerns regarding student involvement, and any other issues that need to be addressed by the Board of Trustees.
 The report shall contain input from the Editorial Advisory Board.
-(2005) - d.
+(2008) - d.
 Periodic and regular review of manuscripts at the discretion of the Executive Editor. - e.
-Providing input into the long-range goals, content, and direction of TNP in conjunction with the EAB.
+Providing input into the long-range goals, content, and direction of TNP in conjunction with the EAB. - f.

-- f.
 Seeking out students with interesting experiences and perspectives for interview at the discretion of the Executive Editor. - g.
 Seeking out students with journalistic skills and an interest in writing for publication assignments at the discretion of the Executive Editor. - h.
 Solicitation and formulation of manuscript topics in conjunction with the EAB for use by the Executive Editor. - i.
 Submission of a year-end report for inclusion into the Delegates Handbook for the review of the House of Delegates.